+353-1-416-8900REST OF WORLD

 E-commerce Growth Driving the Warehouse Development

-Increased Use of Warehouse Automation
+Increasing Adoption of Warehouse Automation

-The UK warehousing and distribution logistics market is highly fragmented, with the domination of global and regional players.
+The UK warehousing and distribution logistics market is highly fragmented, with the dominance of global and regional players.
 Some of the major players include DHL, DB Schenker, and CEVA Logistics.
 With a high number of companies operating in the market, the competition is very high.
-To gain a competitive edge over others, many players have started inducing new technologies like supply chain integration.
+To gain a competitive edge over others, many players have started introducing new technologies like supply chain integration.
 The market is highly competitive, with players competing and partnering to gain a substantial market share.

 Additional Benefits: